 Need convincing that tweed suits are the way to go for your wedding?
 No problem.
 We are here to help convince you they are… because they are.

-Wearing a tweed suit is something different.
+Wearing a tweed wedding suit is something different.
 Different isn’t always good but on your wedding day you don’t want anyone wearing the same attire they would wear for client meetings at work.
 A tweed suit gives a sophisticated look and one that won’t be replicated in a thousand other weddings.

-With a tweed suit you can get away with more colours and design patterns than with a regular suit.
-Tweed jackets have stood the test of time as to what can be considered elegant.
+With a tweed wedding suit you can get away with more colours and design patterns than with a regular suit.
+Mens tweed jackets have stood the test of time as to what can be considered elegant.
 When your grandchildren are looking at your wedding pictures and video you don’t want them laughing at the fashion sense.
 They probably will do that anyway but why not minimise that risk?

 A good suit looks good.
 A fitted suit looks great.
 A good fitted tweed suit is perfection.